Vyral/base-template/_drafts/why-you-shouldnt-wait-until-spring-to-sell-your-home.md

 youtube_code: h01cBHjandg
 ---

-{% include youtube.html %}Thinking of selling your home this winter?
-Here are a few tips to keep in mind.
+{% include youtube.html %}<center>Thinking of selling your home this winter?
+Here are a few tips to keep in mind.</center>

 Most people think that the best time to sell a house is in the spring because that’s when a ton of other sellers put their homes on the market.